 Customer Reviews

-- "This grill has performed beautifully.
-It’s easy to use and the food tastes great.
-The porcelain-enameled cast-iron grates heat evenly and clean up without much effort."
+- “This grill has performed beautifully.
+It’s easy to use and the food tastes great — I’ve done steaks, chops, and even a turkey and it handles all of it without missing a beat.”

 - “I am really enjoying my new grill.
 Have done lots of steaks and chops but also just did a small turkey last week.
 It turned out very moist and wonderful.
 Perfectly satisfied with the configuration.”

-- "This Weber is replacing a Weber Genesis Silver B I bought in 2000.
-The porcelain coated grates are of much better quality than the older ones.
-It does get up to 650 pretty quickly wide open.
-Glad I went back to Weber."
+- “This Weber is replacing a Weber Genesis Silver B I bought in 2000.
+The porcelain coated grates are much better quality and it gets up to 650 degrees quickly wide open.
+Glad I went back to Weber.”

 Weber Genesis E-325S Gas Grill – Best Upgrade